OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:10

-He arose and struck the Philistines until his hand was weary and clung to the sword,
+He rose and struck the Philistines until his hand grew weary and clung to the sword,
 and the Lord brought about a great victory that day;
 and the people returned after him only to strip the slain.